 The Lustica Mill house is a peaceful retreat from busy civilization and offers you, your family or friends a relaxing holiday in a bright and spacious home (3 bedroom, sleeps 8) -whether you are a small party of 2, or a larger group of up to eight persons.
 Prices are given for 4 persons and for 6 and 8 persons you will see price in the price notes - or ask.

-On top, it has two large and cozy double (en-suite) bedrooms. while down below, on the ground floor, there is a comfortable twin bedroom (suitable for persons with restricted mobility); kitchen and lovely stone dining area, where the old mill is situated.
-On the middle floor, there are two comfortable and bright reception rooms and a sunny outdoor terrace area.
-Outside you will find a charming garden and a second terrace.
+On the top floor, it has a large and cozy double and twin bedrooms (both en-suite), while down below, on the ground floor, there is a comfortable double bedroom (suitable for persons with restricted mobility); the kitchen and lovely stone dining area, is situated beside the old mill.
+On the middle floor, there is a comfortable and bright reception room and a studio/office which also has a fold out bed for 2 persons.
+Finally, there are 2 sunny outdoor terrace areas and a charming garden.

 The house is located on the edge of a peaceful village which lies among the rolling green hills of the Lustica peninsula.

-To me and my guests, the house has a unique and warm atmosphere created from a combination of traditional old stone house and colourful interiors, decorated using traditional wooden and metal furniture, materials and decorations from from Katmandu, Nepal - don't ask!!
+The house has a unique and warm atmosphere created from a combination of traditional old stone and colourful interiors, decorated using wood and metal furniture, materials and decorations from from Katmandu, Nepal.

-Spread out over three floors, the house is also spacious for guests to enjoy quiet and private corners to read a book. d nothing, fall asleep, … while other parts of the house are more spacious and well-equipped for larger groups to enjoy the living, dining and outdoor areas during morning and evening meals, preparing BBQs, sunsets and other gatherings.
+Spread out over three floors, the house is also spacious for guests to enjoy quiet and private corners to read a book, do nothing, fall asleep, … while other parts of the house are more spacious and well-equipped for larger groups to enjoy the living, dining and outdoor areas during morning and evening meals, preparing BBQs, sunsets and other gatherings.

 The house and kitchen are well equipped with ample space and equipment to prepare locally caught fish and fresh salads (from the many markets) on our solid stone kitchen work areas, a hob/stove, oven, fridge/freezer, microwave, dishwasher.
 The house also has a washing machine, iron/ironing board, internet access (separate), air conditioning in 2 bedrooms, or room fan, child cot, barbecue and plenty of indoor and outdoor sofas, chairs and furnishings.